Posted by Todd Smith

 People like people who are genuine.

-After spending hours in study on this lesson, I am convinced that showing respect to people is a little thing that directly influences people’s respect for you.
+After spending hours studying this lesson, I am convinced that showing respect to people is a little thing that directly influences people’s respect for you.

 I want to thank the Little Things Matter Facebook fans for all your insights and contributions.
 You have given me new perspectives.
 Thanks for making my life better.